Can't-Miss Beauty Deals from the Nordstrom Anniversary Sale

-Can't-Miss Beauty Deals from the Nordstrom Anniversary Sale: Save on La Mer, NuFace, Kiehl's and More
+Nordstrom Anniversary Sale 2022: Best Beauty Deals on La Mer, NuFace, Kiehl's and More

 Natural skincare and sunscreen are just a couple of products in everyone's beauty arsenal this summer.
 If you're obsessed with luxury beauty brands like us, then you're always on the hunt for new deals on La Mer, Dior, Bobbi Brown, NuFace and Kate Somerville.
 Now that Nordstrom's Anniversary Sale is finally here and open to the general public, you can start saving up to 60% on your favorite top-shelf makeup, skincare and haircare essentials.